31 things you didn’t know you could do in Brisbane

 Visit local Buddhist and Hindu temples

 Constructed in the Chinese palace architectural style with red and gold theming, Chung Tian Buddhist Temple is a little community worth visiting.
-Stop by the tea room for a ceremony, wander the art gallery, museum and prayer spaces, learn to speak Chinese at a class or enjoy a meal at the diner.
+Stop by the tea room for a ceremony, wander the art gallery, museum and prayer spaces, learn to speak Chinese at a class or enjoy a meal at the teahouse.
 Not too far away is Sri Selva Vinayakar Temple, a Hindu temple that has recently been rebuilt in South Maclean.

 Exercise while you drink